Yvette Cooper: Backbencher (2015–2021)

-Following the 2015 Labour Party leadership election, Cooper returned to the back benches, after nearly 17 years on the front bench.
+Cooper returned to the backbenches following her defeat in the leadership election, after nearly 17 years on the frontbench.
 Building on her existing work on the European refugee crisis, Cooper was appointed chair of Labour's refugee taskforce, working with local authorities, community groups and trade unions to develop a sustainable and humanitarian response to the crisis.
 She spoke about the issue at Labour's annual conference in 2016.

 She supported Owen Smith against Jeremy Corbyn in the 2016 leadership election.

 Following a vote of MPs on 19 October 2016, Cooper was elected chair of the Home Affairs Select Committee, gaining more votes than fellow candidates, Caroline Flint, Chuka Umunna and Paul Flynn.
 As chair, Cooper launched a national inquiry into public views on immigration and, after an emergency inquiry into the Dubs scheme for child refugees, criticised the government's decision to end the programme in February 2017.

 At the snap 2017 general election, Cooper was again re-elected, with an increased vote share of 59.5% and a decreased majority of 14,499.